On profinite rigidity amongst free-by-cyclic groups I: the generic case: Introduction

 \section{Introduction}

 Two finitely generated groups $G$ and $H$ are said to be \emph{profinitely isomorphic} if they share the same isomorphism types of finite quotient groups.
 It is a classical result that if two groups are profinitely isomorphic then they have the same profinite completion \cite{DixonFormanekPolandRibes1982}.
 For a class $\calc$ of finitely generated residually finite groups, a group $G\in\calc$ is \emph{profinitely rigid in $\calc$} if any group $H$ in $\calc$ profinitely isomorphic to $G$ is in fact isomorphic to $G$.
-Similarly, we say $G$ is \emph{almost profinitely rigid in $\calc$} if there are at most finitely isomorphism types of groups $H$ profinitely isomorphic to $G$.
+Similarly, we say $G$ is \emph{almost profinitely rigid in $\calc$} if there are at most finitely isomorphism types of groups $H$ in $\mathcal{C}$ profinitely isomorphic to $G$.

-There has been a large volume of work investigating profinite rigidity of $3$-manifold groups.
-For example, deep work of Bridson--McReynolds--Reid--Spitler shows that there are hyperbolic $3$-manifolds which are profinitely rigid amongst all finitely generated residually finite groups \cite{BridsonMcReynoldsReidSpitler2020} with more examples constructed in \cite{CheethamWest2022}.
-On the other hand, the existence of Anosov torus bundles and periodic closed surface bundles with non-isomorphic but profinitely isomorphic fundamental groups constructed in \cite{Stebe1972,Funar2013,Hempel2014} shows that profinite almost rigidity does not hold for all 3-manifold groups.
+There exists a large body of work investigating profinite rigidity of $3$-manifold groups.
+For example, deep work of Bridson--McReynolds--Reid--Spitler shows that there are hyperbolic $3$-manifolds which are profinitely rigid amongst all finitely generated residually finite groups \cite{BridsonMcReynoldsReidSpitler2020}, with more examples constructed in \cite{CheethamWest2022} and \cite{BridsonReid2022}.
+On the other hand, there exist Anosov torus bundles and periodic closed surface bundles with non-isomorphic but profinitely isomorphic fundamental groups \cite{Stebe1972,Funar2013,Hempel2014}.